Cleveland Elementary School shooting (San Diego): Analysis

-Several accounts identify the Cleveland Elementary School shooting in San Diego as the earliest recorded elementary school shooting in the United States.
-The perpetrator, Brenda Spencer, is often regarded as the first modern high-profile school shooter.
-According to the New York Daily News, her actions marked a significant turning point in American history, with some referring to Spencer as "the mother" of subsequent school shootings, including those at Columbine and Newtown.
-The school shooting trend has increased since 1979.
+Several 21st century accounts identify the Cleveland Elementary School shooting in San Diego as the earliest recorded elementary school shooting in the United States.
+The perpetrator, Brenda Spencer, has been described as the first modern high-profile school shooter.
+According to a 2013 article in the New York Daily News, her actions marked a significant turning point in American history.
+Given later history of violent acts, Spencer has been referred to as "the mother" of subsequent school shootings, including those at Columbine, Colorado, and Newtown, Connecticut, both committed by teenage males.
+The number of school shootings has increased markedly since 1979.

 San Diego County Deputy District Attorney Richard Sachs noted that Spencer "hurt so many people and had so much to do with starting a deadly trend in America."
-In a 2001 statement, Spencer acknowledged the potential influence of her actions on later incidents, remarking, "With every school shooting, I feel I’m partially responsible.
+In a 2001 statement, Spencer acknowledged the potential influence of her actions on later incidents, remarking, "With every school shooting, I feel I'm partially responsible.
 What if they got the idea from what I did?"